 I am a Professor of Cognitive and Information sciences at the University of California, Merced.
 UC Merced is the tenth and newest campus of the University of California system.
-I also serve as the Director of the newly planned Center for Human Adaptive Systems and Environments (CHASE).
+I also serve as the Director of the Center for Human Adaptive Systems and Environments (CHASE).

 - MSc (Tech) BITS, Pilani, India (1992).

 - PhD (Experimental Psychology), University of Connecticut (2000).

 - Intensive course in Transcranial Brain Stimulation, BIDMC, Harvard Medical School (2014)

 - Visiting Fellowship fMRI, Martinos Imaging Centre, Harvard University (2007)

 - Connectionist modeling Summer School, Oxford University, UK (2002)